sellisd/roomodes/README.md

 # Agile Roo Modes Collection

-A comprehensive collection of custom Roo modes that work together as an agile team.
+A collection of custom Roo modes that work together as an agile team.
 This collection enables multiple developers and AI agents to collaborate effectively on large projects by providing specialized roles with clear responsibilities and interaction patterns.

-## Features

-- **Specialized Agile Roles**: Five distinct modes covering key agile team roles
-- **Integrated Workflows**: Clear interaction patterns between modes
-- **External Integration**: Built-in support for Jira and GitHub
-- **Customizable Rules**: Role-specific behaviors and permissions
-- **Easy Installation**: Simple setup process for any project

 ## Available Modes